Take these man cave ideas and transform your place into the ultimate hangout for guys!

 19. Nintendo Controller Coffee Table

 Would you believe this Nintendo controller coffee table actually functions?
 I know!
 I’m honestly really tempted to buy this online.
 It would take my gaming to a whole new level.

 Looking for more man cave ideas?
-Press play on the video below:
+Then press play on the video below by IKEA USA:

-To be honest, I can already imagine myself holing away in my man cave for the rest of the day after just writing this article.
+To be honest, I can already imagine myself holing away in my place for the rest of the day with these personalized man cave decor ideas.
 Who knows?
 Maybe I’ll have a new furniture piece in the form of that Nintendo coffee table in the next few couples of weeks.
 As for you, start making your masterpieces now and make your place manlier than ever!

 Which man cave ideas are you stoked to try?
 Let us know in the comments below!

-Editor’s Note – This post was originally published in January 2016 and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on September, 2014, and has been updated for quality and relevancy.